 – Return rental car and take flight to Copenhagen.
 Stay overnight in CPH before catching an morning flight back to SG.

 – Accommodation: Crowne Plaza Copenhagen Towers (Excellent hotel near airport and right next to the largest mall in Copenhagen!)

-Stay tuned as we bring you our detailed trip report (and more tips) of our Iceland Self-drive holiday in the coming weeks!
+Stay tuned as we bring you more detailed trip report of our Iceland Self-drive holiday in the coming weeks!